numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 should be used with care and users should be aware when they are working with them.
 All NumPy integers can experience overflow which Python integers do not.
-This differences will be exacerbated when adopting :ref:`NEP 50 <NEP50>` because the lower precision NumPy scalar will be preserved more often.
+These differences will be exacerbated when adopting :ref:`NEP 50 <NEP50>` because the lower precision NumPy scalar will be preserved more often.
-Even ``float64``, which is very similar to Python's ``float`` and inherits from it, does behave differently for example when dividing by zero.
+Even ``np.float64``, which is very similar to Python's ``float`` and inherits from it, does behave differently for example when dividing by zero.

-A common confusion are also the NumPy booleans.
+Another common source of confusion are the NumPy booleans.
 Python programmers somtimes write ``obj is True`` and will surprised when an object that shows as ``True`` fails to pass the test.
 It is much easier to understand this behavior when the value is